-The Primates Council is served by a Secretariat led by the General Secretary, Archbishop Peter Jensen and includes the Operations Manager, Membership Development Secretary, the Communications Manager and the Director of the GAFCON Bishops Training Institute.
-Global co-ordination is achieved through Liaison Officers in GAFCON affiliated Provinces and elsewhere through a growing network of regional branches.
+The Primates Council is served by a Secretariat led by the General Secretary, Archbishop Ben Kwashi and includes the Global Operations Manager, and the Director of the Gafcon Bishops Training Institute.
+Global co-ordination is achieved through Liaison Officers in Gafcon affiliated Provinces and elsewhere through a growing network of regional branches.

-The Most Rev’d Dr. Foley Beach, Archbishop, Anglican Church of North America
+The Most Rev’d Dr. Foley Beach, Archbishop, Anglican Church in North America

 The Most Rev. Dr. Foley Beach is a graduate of Gordon-Conwell Theological Seminary, the School of Theology at the University of the South, and Georgia State University.
 He has served in ministry with Young Life, the Episcopal Church, and the Anglican Church.
 His passion is to share the Word of God in such a way as to help others discover the incredible living Jesus.